Difference between Manual VS Automated Backtesting: Which one is Right for you.

 What is automated Backtesting?

-Automated backtesting, on the other hand, involves using computer programs or trading software to simulate the execution of a trading strategy on historical market data.
+On the other hand, automated backtesting involves using computer programs or trading software to simulate the execution of a trading strategy on historical market data.
 Traders input their strategy rules into the automated system, which then applies those rules to historical price movements.
 The software calculates performance metrics, such as profits, losses, and risk measures, providing quantitative insights into the strategy's historical performance.

 Example: